Last updated: May 4, 2026

 - Low-income seniors: check Form 140PTC and ask about the increased excise tax credit.

-- Veteran seniors: ask the assessor whether the 2026 veteran exemption changes help you.
+- Veteran seniors: ask the assessor whether current disabled-veteran exemption rules help you.

-- Seniors with disabilities: VITA serves people with disabilities, and county assessors handle disability-related property-tax exemptions.
+- Seniors with disabilities: VITA can help some people with disabilities, and county assessors handle disability-related property-tax exemptions.

 - Immigrant and refugee seniors: VITA sites can help limited-English taxpayers, and some county assessor sites publish Spanish forms.